The Ten Commandments (1956 film): Critical response

 The film's cast was also complimented.
 Variety called Charlton Heston an "adaptable performer" who, as Moses, reveals "inner glow as he is called by God to remove the chains of slavery that hold his people".
 Powers felt that Heston was "splendid, handsome, and princely (and human) in the scenes dealing with him as a young man, and majestic and terrible as his role demands it.
 He is the great Michelangelo conception of Moses, but rather as the inspiration for the sculptor might have been than as a derivation."
 Variety also considered Yul Brynner to be an "expert" as Rameses, too.
-Anne Baxter's performance as Nefretiri was criticized by Variety as leaning "close to old-school siren histrionics", but Crowther believed that it, along with Brynner's, is "unquestionably apt and complementary to a lusty and melodramatic romance".
+Anne Baxter's performance as Nefretiri was criticized by Variety as leaning "close to old-school siren histrionics", but Crowther stated that it, along with Brynner's, is "unquestionably apt and complementary to a lusty and melodramatic romance".
 The performances of Yvonne De Carlo and John Derek were acclaimed by Crowther as "notably good".
 He also commended the film's "large cast of characters" as "very good, from Sir Cedric Hardwicke as a droll and urbane Pharaoh to Edward G. Robinson as a treacherous overlord".

+There were some critics who gave the film mixed reviews and disapproved of the extrabiblical love story between Moses and Nefretiri.
+Time thought the film was "[s]omething roughly comparable to an eight-foot chorus girl—pretty well put together, but much too big and much too flashy."
+Newsweek commented, "Viewing his current three and a half hour work, [the public] may find a DeMille production a trying experience now and then, but a very educational one.
+They are bound to be, as their parents and grandparents were [by the 1923 version], impressed."

+In November 1956, The Ten Commandments was named the "most popular entrant" for the Best Picture Oscar and Heston was considered a top contender for the Best Actor Oscar.
+In March 1957, the Academy's failure to nominate Heston was considered a great upset.

-Leonard Maltin, a contemporary film critic, gave the film four out of four stars, and described it as "vivid storytelling at its best...
-Parting of the Red Sea, writing of the holy tablets are unforgettable highlights."
+In his Movie Guide, film critic Leonard Maltin gave the film four out of four stars and wrote, "Vivid storytelling at its best. […] Parting of the Red Sea, writing of the holy tablets are unforgettable highlights."
 The critic Camille Paglia has called The Ten Commandments one of the ten greatest films of all time.

-Rotten Tomatoes retrospectively collected 44 reviews, and reported that 84% of critics have given the film a positive review, with an average rating of 7.6/10.
+Rotten Tomatoes retrospectively collected 45 reviews, and reported that 84% of critics have given the film a positive review, with an average rating of 7.7/10.
 The site's critics consensus states: "Bombastic and occasionally silly, but extravagantly entertaining, Cecil B. DeMille's all-star spectacular is a muscular retelling of the great Bible story."